SNAP Benefits

 - Cost of your utilities

-- Financial aid information (if you are a student)
+- Financial aid information, if you are a student

 When do I get my benefits?

 Oregon sends out benefits between the 1st and 9th of every month based on the last digit of your Social Security Number (SSN).
+For example, if the last digit of your SSN is 0 or 1, you will receive your monthly benefits on the 1st of every month.

 How do I keep my benefits?